Sejm of the Polish–Lithuanian Commonwealth: Genesis

-The Sejm of the Polish–Lithuanian Commonwealth was established by the Union of Lublin in 1569 and merged the Sejm of the Kingdom of Poland and the Seimas of the Grand Duchy of Lithuania.
+The Sejm of the Polish–Lithuanian Commonwealth was established by the Union of Lublin in 1569 and merged the Sejm of the Kingdom of Poland and the Sejm of the Grand Duchy of Lithuania.
 Both countries had centuries-long tradition of public participation in policy making, traced to the Slavic assembly known as the wiec.
 The sejmik "little sejm" was a regional or local assembly, among whose later tasks were sending delegates and instructions to the "general sejm".
 Another form of public decision making in Poland was that of royal election, which occurred when there was no clear heir to the throne, or the heir's appointment had to be confirmed.
 With time the power of such assemblies grew, entrenched with milestone privileges obtained by the nobility (szlachta) particularly during periods of transition from one dynasty or royal succession system to another (such as the Privilege of Koszyce of 1374).
 Tracing the history of the Sejm of Poland, Bardach points to the national assemblies of the early 15th century, Jędruch prefers, as "a convenient time marker", the sejm of 1493, the first recorded bicameral session of the Polish parliament.
 Sedlar, however, noted that 1493 is simply the first time such a session was clearly recorded in sources, and the first bicameral session might have taken place earlier.

 The first traces of large nobility meetings in the Grand Duchy of Lithuania can be found in the Treaty of Salynas of 1398 and the Union of Horodło of 1413.
-It is considered that the first Seimas of the Grand Duchy of Lithuania met in Hrodna in 1445 during talks between Casimir IV Jagiellon and the Lithuanian Council of Lords.
-As the Muscovite–Lithuanian Wars raged the country almost continuously between 1492 and 1582, the Grand Duke needed more tax revenues to finance the army and had to call the Seimas more frequently.
-In exchange for cooperation, the nobility demanded various privileges, including strengthening of the Seimas.
-At first the Seimas did not have the legislative power.
+It is considered that the first Sejm of the Grand Duchy of Lithuania met in Hrodna in 1445 during talks between Casimir IV Jagiellon and the Lithuanian Council of Lords.
+As the Muscovite–Lithuanian Wars raged the country almost continuously between 1492 and 1582, the Grand Duke needed more tax revenues to finance the army and had to call the Sejm more frequently.
+In exchange for cooperation, the nobility demanded various privileges, including strengthening of the Sejm.
+At first the Sejm did not have the legislative power.
 It would debate on foreign and domestic affairs, taxes, wars, state budget.
-At the beginning of the 16th century, the Seimas acquired some legislative powers.
-The Seimas could petition the Grand Duke to pass certain laws.
+At the beginning of the 16th century, the Sejm acquired some legislative powers.
+The Sejm could petition the Grand Duke to pass certain laws.